xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

-I've been inspired to write somethinng for
+I've been inspired to write something for
 [April Cools Club](https://www.aprilcools.club/), and what fits better from my normal content than my experience rice farming in rural Japan!